 What does a Buyer’s Agent do?

-It’s a question I’m often asked when meeting people and I answer that old question, “so Claire, what do you do?”.
-It’s not immediately obvious to my conversation partner just how much the role entails, and why buyers would engage one.
+It’s a question I’m often asked when meeting people and the topic of work comes up; “so Claire, what do you do?”.
+It’s not immediately obvious just how much the role entails, and why buyers would engage one.

 In a nutshell, a buyer’s agent helps you to select and acquire quality real estate.
 Whether it’s your new home or an investment for your portfolio, a buyer’s agent is an impartial real estate professional who can identify how well a potential property will meet your needs.
 That’s the first part of the job.

 They identify how well a potential property will meet your specific needs.

 A buyer’s agent will help you identify the likely purchase price for a property and will report to you on where it sits in comparison to other properties.
 Beyond looking up past sales, they have a unique insight into how various agents operate around town, how an auction campaign is orchestrated and various ways to work with selling agents to negotiate and/or bid to purchase your chosen property for the best possible price.
 A buyer’s agent is in the market every day, looking at potential properties and knows their location inside-out.
 The best streets, the best parts of the best streets and importantly, where to avoid.

 A buyer’s agent will inform you on how much to pay, and how best to go about doing that.

 Their level of involvement throughout the process can vary with different services on offer to suit how much you require of them.
 Whether you need a little help once you’ve found a place, or you’re seeking more guidance and involvement to have potential homes shortlisted and assessed for you, it’s a sliding scale of how involved a buyer’s agent can be.
 As a buyer’s agent I have a legal duty of care to my clients to ensure the property fits their needs and is purchased at the lowest possible price.